abtion/guidelines/career/product_manager_career_ladder.md

 You'll regularly meet with your peers throughout the company covering topics like:
-- this is what's happening in the product department and why
+- this is what's happening in the product department and why.
 - what do you need from the product department?
 - this is what the product department needs from you, etc.